Holidays

 35. Gnocchi Stuffing

 For an updated version of traditional cornbread dressing, try making a version with gnocchi, Italian sausage and spinach.
-This is a unique option that combines multiple flavors into one delicious
+It's Christmas in Italy meets traditional American Thanksgiving.
+This is a unique option that combines multiple flavors into one delicious side for Thanksgiving.

 36. Pinot Cranberry Sauce